Export Financing FAQs:

-- Policies cover both commercial and political losses at 95%.
+- Policies cover both commercial and political losses at 95 percent.

-- There are no application fees or minimum premium.
+- There are no application fees or minimum premiums.
 A one-time, refundable advance deposit of $500 is required to issue the policy.

-- Premia are paid no later than 30 days after the month of shipment.
+- Premiums are paid no later than 30 days after the month of shipment.